Generalized Permutation Framework for Testing Model Variable Significance: Experiments

 \section{Experiments}

-We demonstrate GPF (Algorithm~\ref{alg:permSupervised}) on the Iris flower dataset, and GPF2 (Algorithm~\ref{alg:perm2Stage}) for data with small $N$ and large $P$ on a publicly available RNA expression dataset from the Allen Institute study on aging brains \citep{miller2017neuropathological}.
+We first compare Subset-GPF (Algorithm~\ref{alg:subsetGPF}) on synthetic datasets versus CRT and HRT, in terms of true positive rate (TPR), the false discovery rate (FDR) and the $F_{1}$ score.
+Then we apply GPF to a publicly available RNA expression dataset from the Allen Institute study on aging brains \citep{miller2017neuropathological}.
+The experiments were run a combination of local CPU servers and AWS EC2 CPU servers.